CivicActions/open-practice/open-requirements-library/Drupal-Certified.md

 ## 4.4 Acceptance

-* \[\*\*ORGANIZATION NAME\] will accept these deliverables as complying with the contract if they were produced in accordance with best industry practice, in accordance with the provisions of this contract, and in accordance with the instructions received from the authorized representative of \[\*\*ORGANIZATION NAME\].
+* \[\*\*ORGANIZATION NAME\] will accept these deliverables as complying with the contract if they were produced in accordance with the best industry practice, in accordance with the provisions of this contract, and in accordance with the instructions received from the authorized representative of \[\*\*ORGANIZATION NAME\].

 * Vendors must specify a deliverables review and acceptance procedure in their proposals.